 Having said that, diamonds can still be vulnerable to cracks and fractures, if hit at a certain angle.
-So, if you’re looking for a gemstone that will be durable enough for an engagement ring design and score well on Mohs hardness scale, you should consider using rubies or sapphires.
-As part of the Corundum family, they’re hard enough for everyday wear (9 hardness, just behind a diamond) and they’re also incredibly tough with a strong internal structure.
+So, if you’re looking for a gemstone that will be durable enough for an engagement ring design and score well on Mohs hardness scale, you could consider moissanite stones.
+Moissanite stones are considered the man-made alternative to diamonds, just as durable, more brighter and easier to work with.
+The Charles & Colvard collection of moissanite stones are the best around!

 When you’re choosing gemstones that are a little less expensive to buy wholesale, and for use with earrings or pendants that are less likely to be worn every day, you have a huge variety to pick from.
 Just check out the A-Z Mohs hardness scale chart below – it’s incredibly varied!

 Whatever route you decide to take with gemstones, weigh up your options before you commit to a wholesale purchase.
 Ask yourself whether the jewellery you’re making requires a hard, durable stone, how protected the stone will be by your style of setting, and whether it’s likely that your customer will wear it every day.

 Your A-Z Mohs scale of hardness chart for gemstones

 We thought it may help for you to have a guide to hand on the hardness of each of the gemstones we supply here at Cooksongold.
 Use this to help inform which gemstones you use for your latest collections.

 |Carnelian||7.5 – 8|